Weldon River

+River in Iowa and Missouri, U.S.

-Weldon River is stream in Clark and Decatur counties in southern Iowa and Grundy and Mercer counties in northern Missouri of the United States.
+Weldon River is stream in Clark and Decatur counties in southern Iowa and Grundy and Mercer counties in northern Missouri in the United States.
 It is a tributary of the Thompson River.
-The confluence is two miles northwest of Trenton.
+The confluence is 2 mi northwest of Trenton.
 It has an average discharge of 246 cubic feet per second at Mill Grove.

 Weldon River most likely was named after James Weldon, a pioneer settler.